texne/proficiency.cs.illinois.edu/index.md

 *  Evening of Tuesday January 18th:  conflict

 <!-- -->
-Specific dates and times are given below, under the individual courses.
+As we get closer to the exam dates, more details will be added under the individual courses below.

 All CS proficiency exams will be given remotely.
 <!-- -->